Slade in Flame (album): Background

 By 1974, Slade had become a big success in the UK, Europe and beyond; however the band felt that continuing to provide 'more of the same' was not what they wanted to do.
 The band's manager Chas Chandler suggested Slade do a movie, to which the band agreed.
 Rather than producing a film portraying the band's "happy-go-lucky" image, the subject matter was based on the gritty tale of the rise and fall of a fictional 1960s group called Flame.
 The script, written by Andrew Birkin and Dave Humphries, was largely based on true music business events that had occurred to Slade and other groups of the time.

 To accompany the film, lead vocalist Noddy Holder and bassist Jim Lea began writing material for a soundtrack album, which would continue to see the band break out of their successful formula and try different musical ideas.
 Having completed a fifth US tour, the band spent a month recording the new album.
 In October 1974, the lead single "Far Far Away" was released and reached No. 2 in the UK.
 The Slade in Flame album followed in November, peaking at No. 6.
 Though the record was lauded by critics, the album did not sell as well as expected, particularly as the band's previous three albums had all reached number one.

 While Slade in Flame was clearly a distinct step forward for Slade, it also marked the end of their reign as the UK's favourite band.
 Far Far Away performed respectably in the UK, but the album's opening track (and next single), the ballad How Does It Feel, had such a different sound from the British teeny pop scene of the day that it reflected the gulf between where Slade were at and what was expected of them.
 Although regarded, thirty years on, as one of the greatest rock films, at the time the movie itself (released in January 1975) hardly helped matters.
 Slade's audience were used to Slade delivering a rollicking good time whereas the movie's bleak, sour atmosphere had understandably confused rather than enthused fans.
-While it was a story that Slade wanted told, this half satirical look at the inside of the rock'n'roll business wasn't necessarily the kind of story most of their young fans were eager to hear about.